 Welcome to World Neighbours Canada

 World Neighbours Canada Society was founded in Oliver, B.C. in 1989.
-Programs are currently active in three program areas: Nepal in Asia, Burkina Faso in Africa and Honduras and Guatemala, in Central America.
+Programs are currently active in three program areas: Nepal in Asia, Burkina Faso in Africa and Honduras, in Central America.

 posted by Judy Gray, with information from Libby Denbigh